johns/cmsi386/README.md

-# lmu-cmsi-386
+# cmsi386

-Homework Group: Sam Chami, John Scott, and Benjamin Smith
+Homework assignments for CMSI 386 by Sam Chami, John Scott, and Benjamin Smith